-The Baw Baw village itself is located approximately 2.5 hours from the Melbourne CBD on the Baw Baw Plateau, overlooking the Latrobe Valley and West Gippsland.
+The Baw Baw village itself is located approximately 2.5 hours

 - Lodge accommodation in Baw Baw Alpine Village. - Four rooms of four beds, one room of three beds, one room of five beds and two rooms of eight beds 40.